chaseruskin/orbit/docs/src/commands/read.md

       Set a maximum number of lines to write

 `--start <code>`
-      Start the code navigation upon matching this VHDL segment
+      Start the code navigation upon matching this vhdl segment

 `--end <code>`
-      Stop the code navigation upon matching this VHDL segment
+      Stop the code navigation upon matching this vhdl segment

 `--doc <code>`
-      Navigate to the preceding comments of this VHDL segment
+      Navigate to the preceding comments of this vhdl segment

 ## __EXAMPLES__